Video editing: Non-linear editing

 There was a transitional analog period using multiple source videocassette recorders (VCR) with the Montage Picture Processor and Ediflex, or EditDroid using LaserDisc players, but modern NLE systems edit video digitally captured onto a hard drive from an analog video or digital video source.
 Content is ingested and recorded natively with the appropriate codec that the video editing software uses to process captured footage.
-With high-definition video becoming more popular and it can be readily edited using the same video editing software along with related motion graphics programs.
-In the late 1980s and early 1990s at home NLE software became more apparent on home computers using software such as Avid Media Composer and Adobe Premiere.
-The video clips are arranged on a timeline, music tracks, titles, digital on-screen graphics are added, special effects can be created, and the finished program is "rendered" into a finished video.
+With high-definition video becoming more popular, it can be readily edited using the same video editing software along with related motion graphics programs.
+In the late 1980s and early 1990s, at-home NLE software became more apparent on home computers using software such as Avid Media Composer and Adobe Premiere.
+The video clips are arranged on a timeline; music tracks, titles, digital on-screen graphics are added, special effects can be created, and the finished program is "rendered" into a finished video.
 The video may then be distributed in a variety of ways including DVD, web streaming, QuickTime Movies, iPod, CD-ROM, or video tape.

 By the 2000s, NLE had become accessible to everyone, with advanced of central processing units (CPUs) on personal computers giving the ability to edit at home with higher resolutions.